lzl199704/MRAnnotator/README.md

 Based on the nnU-Net guideline, image files must follow the following naming convention: {CASE_IDENTIFIER}_0000.nii.gz.
 Hereby, CASE_IDENTIFIER should not contain `_`.
 For more detailed requirement, please read this document: https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format.md

 After downloading the MRAnnotator weights, the model weights should be placed under `nnUNet_results`.
-If you used nnU-Net previously, please ensure there is no conflict between Dataset numbers.
+If you used nnU-Net previously, please ensure there is no conflict between Dataset numbers(001,002,003,and 004).

 MRAnnotator contains model weights specifically for Abdomen (Dataset001), Shoulder/Knee (Dataset002), Pelvis/Prostate (Dataset003), and Spine (Dataset004) anatomic regions.
 ```